jkingportfolio/CI_PP2_Connect4/README.md

 #### Help modal

-The help modal displays all information needed to understand how to play the game, user controls and how to display session stats.
+The help modal displays to the user all information needed to understand how to play the game, user controls and how to display session stats.

 - Covered in user story: 1